felipeblini/CEAN-Stack-and-Socket.io-chat-tutorial/README.md

     $ ng build -p

 It should create the `dist` folder.
+Then:

 #### Run Application

-Go back to the main folder and run:
+Go back to the root folder and run:

     $ node app

 Open `htp://localhost:3000`.

-## Run in Development Mode

-If you want to run the app, make changes and see it in the browser.

-???